sharmaeklavya2/blog-source/content/posts/taal.md

 * Structure: 16 = 4 + 4 + 4 + 4.
 * Listen on tabla: [140 bpm](https://www.youtube.com/watch?v=SxRMsYre02k).

-Most songs are in teentaal.
+Most well-known songs are in teentaal.
 Here's a single example where it's easy to see that it's in teentaal.

 <table>